Commitments and Contingencies

 |Notes to Financial Statements|

-On December 22, 2015 we entered into a lease for new office space for a 12 month term, with a monthly rent payment of approximately $6,500 per month plus additional charges.
-This lease was renewed for a one year term in December 2016.
+On December 22, 2015, we entered into a lease for new office space for a 12-month term with a monthly rent payment of approximately $6,500 per month plus additional charges.
+This lease was renewed for an additional one-year term in December 2017.

-The future minimum lease payments required under the non-cancelable operating leases are as follows (rounded in millions):
+The future minimum lease payments required under the non-cancellable operating leases are as follows (rounded in millions):

 The entire disclosure for commitments and contingencies.